How to Clean Hardwood Floors: The Ultimate Guide to Floor Maintenance

 Identify your kind of flooring

-1. Remove belongings and furniture from the area that needs cleaning
+1. Clear furniture and belongings from the cleaning area

-Slide your heavy furniture out of the way using coasters, blankets, and felt pads.
+Slide your heavy furniture out of the way using sliders, blankets, and felt pads.

-If you have plenty of furniture and your living space is smaller or does not have enough places to move your things, I suggest shuffling everything to one side of your room and cleaning the unoccupied side and then do the same on the other side.
+≫ If you have plenty of furniture and your living space is smaller, here's what I do: shuffle everything to one side of your room and clean the unoccupied side, then do the same on the other side.
 Though this method gets the job done, you may want to reserve it for deep cleaning days.

 2. Pick up all the dust and dirt with your mop or vacuum

-Vacuum or sweep with the wood’s grain as this will gather most of the trash.
-Pay more attention to the wood’s joints because dirt is most likely to build up there.
+Vacuum or sweep with the wood's grain – this will gather most of the dirt and debris.
+Pay more attention to the wood's joints because dirt is most likely to build up there.

-Inspecting the vacuum wheels and head before their use is advisable.
+≫ Here's something I learned the hard way: Always inspect your vacuum wheels and head before use.
 Abrasives such as salt, gravel, and coffee grounds can be embedded in your hard-plastic vacuum cleaner wheels.
-Similar to sandpaper, they can ruin the finish of the floor fast with marks and scratches wherever you rolled the vacuum.
+Similar to sandpaper, they can ruin the finish of your floor fast with marks and scratches wherever you roll the vacuum.

-If you do not want to move the furniture, but still want to get rid of the dust under your sofa, then you can use a dust mop with the extendable handle or the stair wand and upholstery accessories on the vacuum to deal with it.
+≫ Don't want to move your furniture?
+No problem.
+You can use a dust mop with an extendable handle or the stair wand and upholstery accessories on your vacuum to deal with it.

 3. Choose the proper cleaner